 - Easy.
 Spray him with water and if the water beads up, he’s as shiny as possible.
 Granted, he may also be coated with dust from running around the field kicking up his heels, but under the dust, it’s pure shine.
 Well, as shiny as a gray can be.

-I use Easy Out for stain removal and added shine.
-It’s also a deodorizer, so no more poopy smells.
+Shop here for gray horse grooming products.
 As an Amazon Associate, I earn from qualifying purchases.
 ZERO extra cost to you, and I qualify for a commission.
 I can’t thank you enough!

 Genuine Cactus Cloth – Natural – 18 X 16-1/2 Standard This is much better for stain removal and spreading natural oils around.

 HandsOn Grooming Gloves – also, use code PEG for some free shipping!